Skip to main content

 • monetization

-The monetization strategy of the game is criticized as a quick cash grab, with users noting that it feels like a rushed and buggy port rather than a polished product.
+The monetization strategy of the game is criticized as a quick cash grab, with users highlighting that it feels like a rushed and buggy port from the PC version.

 • “This is just a buggy, rushed port for a quick cash grab off the PC market.”